davidalin9182/Social-Media-Website/README.md

 ### Here uses can create new accounts.
 ![guide_ss_12](https://github.com/davidalin9182/Social-Media-Website/assets/104305802/52abb9e6-a1cc-44e7-ba11-dd3860ebbd75)
 ## Login Page:
-### Here users can login into an existing account to gain acces to all the website features.
+### Here users can login into an existing account to gain access to all the website features.
 ![guide_ss_11](https://github.com/davidalin9182/Social-Media-Website/assets/104305802/91b21a52-c3ec-4ee9-9c97-a0b0c25d3a2f)
 ## Profile Page:
 ### Where users can view their posts and personal details and modify them.